SPUNIKNSS15/SPUNIKNSS15/ProjectVoting/CustomProjects/AlgodatTeachingSoftware/Algodat_Teaching_Software.md

 - Visualization of some modules for the web frontend (Sorting, Hashing, maybe dynamic programming, unlikely even graphs)
 - Database of knowledge and setup of the Web Frontent Structure
 - Backend for the lector to manage content (enable/disable according to lecture progress)
-- Test aquired knowledge feature
+- Test acquired knowledge feature